RECOVER-2-0/RECOVER-data-package-tools/FireAreaShare/README.md

 ## Instructions

+You can download the toolbox containing this script tool by clicking [here](https://github.com/crosner13/RECOVER-data-package-tools/raw/main/RECOVERDataPackageTools.atbx).

 In the future, this script will be added as a tool which will come packaged with the RECOVER data packages downloaded from the dashboard.
 You'll be able to open up the data package folder in an ArcGIS Pro project, expand the RECOVERDataPackageTools.atbx, and click on the tool to generate new features with shares of the fire area already calculated.

 For now, follow these steps to use this script as-is in your project: